openstack/magnum/doc/source/user/index.rst

 _`draino_tag`
   This label allows users to select a specific Draino version.

+_`magnum_auto_healer_tag`
+  This label allows users to select a specific magnum-auto-healer version.
+  The default value for Train: v1.15.0

 _`autoscaler_tag`
   This label allows users to select a specific Cluster Autoscaler version.